fbpx

 That wraps up the armor.
 Only five layers of paint for an eye catching effect of dark blue armor, that stands out on the gaming board.
 Now with this solid base out of the way, we can start building character of the miniatures, by adding more colors and enriching the overall feel of the miniatures – but that is a topic for another day.
 Stay tuned for part two of the tutorial.

-I hope you find this tutorial interesting.
+I hope you’ve enjoyed this article.
 Be sure to let me know your thoughts in the comments below or via Facebook or Instagram.
-I would also appreciate if you considered sharing this content with your friends, who might find it useful.
-Finally if you are looking for a professional warhammer 40k miniatures painting service, be sure to contact me with this contact form.
+I would also appreciate it if you considered sharing this content with your friends, who might find it interesting.
+Finally if you are looking for a professional miniatures painting service, be sure to contact me with this contact form.
 I always reply within 24 hours, after which please check out your spam folder.

 Here are some Colour Recipes for Warhammer 40,000 Crimson Fists from Gallery: Crimson Fists.
 Please take note that this is a simple colour scheme, not covering multiple overlapping layers and blends in between, that lead to the final product.
 It is supposed to be used as guideline not a step-by-step.